AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 **Where is data hosted?** -->

-**Can I run multiple batch operations simuntaneously?**
+**Can I run multiple batch operations simultaneously?**
 Yes, you can run multiple batch operations simuntabously.
-It is advised to use different source and destinantion folders for every operation to avoid any conflicts.
+It is advised to use different source and destination folders for every operation to avoid any conflicts.